whoisdsmith/SmartFileOrganizer/packaging/PACKAGING.md

 If the icon doesn't appear correctly:

 1. Make sure the icon file (`assets/generated-icon.png`) exists
-2. Try converting the icon to `.ico` format and update the spec file accordingly
+2. Try converting the icon to `.ico` format and update the build command accordingly

 ### NSIS Errors